History of Dundalk F.C. (2002–present): In the doldrums (2002–2012)

-A trophy-laden era (2013–2019)
+Revival and dominance (2013–2020)

 With the takeover complete and the club saved, the new owners turned to Stephen Kenny - out of work since being sacked by Shamrock Rovers - to become the new manager.
 He set about rebuilding the squad, with only four of the 32 players who made League appearances in 2012 retained.
 He had a limited budget, so focused on signing unheralded players from outside the top clubs, and players who had been released, for example Richie Towell, who had been released by Celtic, and Stephen O'Donnell, who had considerable success at Shamrock Rovers but was considering leaving the game.
 When the 2013 season started neither supporters nor pundits were sure what to expect, and Dundalk failed to win any of the first five home matches.
 But with Kenny's team clicking into gear as his ideas took hold, they rose up the table to the most unlikely of title challenges, eventually finishing second - a defeat to eventual champions St. Patrick's Athletic ultimately costing them the title.

 Kenny kept the nucleus of the side together and made some more additions for the following season and Dundalk went on a charge to the top of the table, including dishing out a thrashing to defending champions St. Patrick's Athletic in Richmond Park.
 He went on to guide the club to its first League title since 1995 after final day drama yet again, with Dundalk defeating title rivals Cork City 2–0 in Oriel Park.
 Dundalk also won that season's League Cup, the club's first League and League Cup Double.
 The 2015 season saw them dominate, winning the club's third League and FAI Cup Double, losing only one match in the process, three years after the financial and ownership issues that had threatened its existence.
 A third league title in a row was sealed with two games to spare in 2016, and Kenny's team made history the same season by being the first Irish side to gain a point, and then to win a match, in the group stage of European competition.